 As far as the stock goes, I used a combination of half mushroom stock which is the most wonderful thing.
 I bought the sachets from Woolworths and I love to use them in mushroom risotto.
 I used two of these to a cup of boiling water.
-I then used 2 sachets of beef demi glace – also from Woolies to make up the other cup of stock.
-I always tend to make my stocks a little stronger that the package recommendations when using liquid concentrates or dried stock cubes.
-Use any good quality stock here and I recommend this combo but beef stock or broth if you are not a vegetarian as it does give it a lovely depth.
+I then used 2 sachets of beef demi-glace – also from Woolies to make up the other cup of stock.
+I always tend to make my stocks a little stronger than the package recommendations when using liquid concentrate or dried stock cubes.
+Use any good quality stock here and I recommend this combo but a beef stock or broth if you are not a vegetarian as it does give it a lovely depth.

 This recipe is ideal for autumn or winter as its rich and comforting.
 It’s also the kind of dish you should make with a friend standing by sipping a glass of red as everything simmers away.
 I’m obsessed with the nutty flavour of pearl barley so this was my preferred companion for this mushroom bourguignon.

-- 500ml / 2 cups mushroom stock and beef broth (on or the other or a combo) – Use vegetable stock if you want to keep this vegetarian
+500ml / 2 cups mushroom stock and beef broth (on or the other or a combo) – Use vegetable stock or all mushroom stock if you want to keep this vegetarian

 Get everything chopped and prepped before you start.

 Heat a large non-stick frying pan to very hot and add a tablespoon of olive oil.
 Fry the mushrooms in two batches (use the second tablespoon of olive oil on the second batch) for about 4 minutes until they just start to break down but the water is not released.
 You just want to give them a quick sear.
 Set them aside.